SteveDunn/Vogen/README.md

 Console.WriteLine(customerId.Value); // exception - ValueObjectValidationException - "Validation skipped by attempting to use the default constructor.
 Please use the 'From' method for construction."
 ```

+* If my VO is a struct, can I have my own constructor?

+No. The parameterless constructor is generated automatically, and the constructor that takes the underlying value is also generated automatically.
+If you add further constructors, then you will get a compilation error from the code generator [todo: describe]

+* If my VO is a struct, can I have my own fields?
+You could, but you'd get compiler warning [CS0282-There is no defined ordering between fields in multiple declarations of partial class or struct 'type'](https://docs.microsoft.com/en-us/dotnet/csharp/misc/cs0282)

+* My underlying type is a string, does it matter if I use a `struct` or `class`?

 -----